eclipse-tractusx/sig-architecture/docs/patterns/connect&exchange/README.md

 - A different application wants to be connected (change of asset)
 - The policy expiration time has expired

-And once this connection is open I need only the `transferProcessId` to get the authorization from the EDC, because the EDR is already being cached at the EDC, and the token will be kept updated.
+And once this connection is open I need only the "Transfer Process Identification" to get the authorization from the EDC, because the EDR is already being cached at the EDC, and the token will be kept updated.

 So the connection keeps open and is really **FAST** (just depends on the content weight and the HTTP overhead).

 In the end the level of abstraction is to say, as a consumer, I want to be able to call a "proxy", telling my conditions Policies, Asset to Connect, and then I can make "do_post" or "do_get" and all the connection details will be abstracted.

 With this approach the application can shift from one application to another.
 For example "Digital Twin Registry" and "Submodel Service" or any other app that I have the connection open.

+> [!WARNING]
+> This pattern is currently only valid for "Consumer PULL" interactions.
+The EDR interface currently does not supports the "Provider PUSH" interaction.

 ### 2.3 Story line